 They’re the most common guard dogs among Japanese families and have been used as gifts from Japanese royalty.
 For example, Prime Minister Shinzo Abe has gifted puppy Akitas many times.

 They’ve been gifted to everyone from Olympic gold medalist Alina Zagitova to Russian President Vladimir Putin.
 It’s no secret: the Akita Inus are a big deal in Japan.

-These dogs are confident, independent and bred for world-class protection of any family.
+These dogs are confident, independent and bred for world-class protection of any family or home.
 On the flip side, they can be suspicious and aloof around strangers.
 They’ll sometimes perceive unfamiliar people as “dangerous,” whether they are or not.

-As a result, their protective instincts kick in and they will probably attack to defend.
-A dog with the physical strength and size of an Akita can certainly do a lot of damage.
-And in some cases, they could easily kill a human being – accident or not.
+As a result, their protective instincts tend to kick in and they will probably attack to defend.
+A dog with the physical strength and size of an Akita can do a lot of damage.
+And in many cases, they could easily kill or severely hurt a human being, whether intentional or not.

-RECOMMENDED: Akita Inu – Guide to the Hachiko Dog Breed
+RECOMMENDED: Akita Inu – The Hachiko Dog Breed

 9. Doberman Pinscher

 The Doberman Pinscher is a fearless dog from the working group.
 They have a long history as being top guardians and protection dogs.
 In fact, they were bred to guard.
-It’s why they’re outstanding aid for the police force and fierce guardians of family homes.
+It’s why they’re outstanding aid for the police force and regarded as top guardians of homes.

 Dobermans tower over other dogs at 28 inches tall and can weigh up to 100 pounds.
 Without a doubt, these dogs are powerful creatures.
 And because they have so much strength, they need to be trained as early as possible.

 The biggest concern with raising a large dog breed is the ability to properly execute obedience training.
 Sure, they are in fact intelligent dog breeds.
-However, their dominant nature and size make them somewhat difficult to train for the first-time owner.
+However, their dominant nature and size make them a bit difficult to train for the first-time owner.

-But then again, this Doberman that tragically mauled its family’s baby was described as “sweet” and “kind” – so you never know.
-Always keep small children far away from big dogs no matter how much you trust these dogs.
+But then again, this Doberman that tragically mauled its family’s baby was described as “sweet and kind” – so you never know.
+Always keep small kids far away from big dogs no matter how much you trust these dogs.
 It can quickly turn into a dangerous situation.

 RECOMMENDED: 9 Beautiful Colors of Dobermans

-Many of the Boxer attacks involve small children because they simply don’t know how to act around these dogs.
-It’s crucial that kids know how to respect an active and muscular dog such as the Boxer.
+Many of the Boxer attacks involve small children because kids simply don’t know how to act around these dogs.
+It is crucial that kids know how to respect an active and muscular dog such as the Boxer.
 Training for both the kids and dog are needed.

-Poorly trained or bred Boxers can potentially inflict a ton of damage to a human, especially a child.
+Poorly trained or bred Boxers can potentially inflict a ton of damage to a human being, especially with a small child.
 Furthermore, these dogs were originally bred in Germany to hunt game and participate in dog fights.
-You never know when their natural instincts will kick in.
+So you never know when their natural instincts will kick in.